mycob/todo-firebase/README.md

 * The <b>app-firebase-hosting</b> folder contains code that leverages Cloud Functions so that the app can work when hosted on Firebase.
 Unfortunately, that means it's not using server actions.
 This was a great opportunity to demonstrate the use of Google Cloud functions as an alternative solution.
 You can access the [Cloud Functions code here](https://github.com/mycoberago/todo-functions).
     * Here is the [link to the issue on GitHub](https://github.com/firebase/firebase-tools/issues/6653).
 * If you want to use the <b>app-firebase-hosting</b> folder, simply rename the current <b>app</b> folder to something different (e.g. app-main) and then rename the <b>app-firebase-hosting</b> folder to just <b>app</b>.
+* Finally, I kept mentioning serverless functions as if NextJS is not serverless in this scenario when using server actions.
+They're both serverless scenarios, just different solutions.  🤦🏽‍♂️

 ## Getting Started